 applications / docs

 The Conservation program's mission is to protect and maintain the ecological integrity of the Station's habitats and species through adaptive management practices as well as collect long-term monitoring data to support the needs of conservation, research, education, and extension activities at OSBS.
-Types of data collected are annotated species lists, herbarium specimens, weather, surface water quality, ground water, vegetation trends, photo plots, and fire effects to name a few.
+Examples of data collected are:

 OSBS has a mosaic of habitats such as sandhill, baygalls, marsh lakes, xeric hammock, basin swamp, clastic upland lakes, upland mixed forest, basin marsh, and sandhill upland lakes.
 This diversity of communities offers a wide array of habitats and organisms for study.
 Approximately 516 species of plants and 284 species of vertebrates have been cataloged for the Station and of these, 26 are fish, 27 are amphibians, 45 are reptiles, 149 are birds, and 35 are mammals.
 The Florida mouse, Sherman fox squirrel, gopher tortoise, striped newt, rosemary wolf spider, bald eagle, gopher frog, and black bear are some examples of species that frequent the site.
 Cataloging of invertebrate species is ongoing.
 OSBS maintains a herbarium that is available to users of the Station.